About Major League Soccer

 · Columbus Crew Stadium (Columbus, Ohio): Opened in 1999 as the home of the Columbus Crew.
 Built by the Hunt Family, this stadium has hosted two All-Star Games, MLS Cup and many important U.S. National Team games.

-· StubHub Center (Carson, Calif.):Opened in 2003 and is the luxurious home of both the Los Angeles Galaxy and Chivas USA.
+· StubHub Center (Carson, Calif.):Opened in 2003 and is the luxurious home of both the LA Galaxy and Chivas USA.
+Hosted MLS All-Star Game and several MLS Cups.

 · Toyota Stadium (Frisco, Texas): Opened in 2005 as the home of FC Dallas.
 Hosted MLS Cup 2005 and MLS Cup 2006.
 A 145-acre multipurpose sports complex with 17 tournament-grade fields.